GetSafariTours

 2. Which park is safer, Kenya or Tanzania?

-3. What is the best time to visit Masai Mara or Serengeti for general wildlife (not just the migration)?
+3. What is the best time to visit the Masai Mara or Serengeti for general wildlife (not just the migration)?

 5. Is the Masai Mara $200 park fee per day or per 24 hours?